 Alcacer do Sal - Gracefully positioned on the right bank of the Sado River and ascending a gentle slope, Alcácer do Sal has been inhabited since ancient times.
 Archaeological findings date back to the Neolithic era, with evidence of Greek, Phoenician, and other Mediterranean cultures passing through.

-The Romans named it Salacia Urbs Imperatoria, recognizing its strategic location along the Sado River, a vital trade route.
-It was used to transport local goods like wheat, olive oil, and wine throughout the Roman Empire.
-Alcácer was a significant inland port on the Western peninsula, known for salt production and fish processing, which is reflected in its name.
+The Romans named it Salacia Urbs Imperatoria, and it became significant for the Empire due to its prime location along the Sado River, a crucial trade route.
+It was mainly used to transport local goods like wheat, olive oil, and wine to other parts of the Roman Empire.
+Alcácer was a key inland port on the Western peninsula, known for salt production and fish processing, which is reflected in its name.

-During the Moorish occupation from the 8th century, Alcácer became the capital of the Al-Kasser province.
-The old fort’s walls were reinforced, with the Muslim city protected by two rings of battlements and 30 towers, making it one of the largest defensive forts on the Iberian Peninsula.
+During the Moorish occupation (from the 8th century), Alcácer became the capital of the Al-Kasser province.
+The old fort’s walls were reinforced, with the Muslim city protected by two rings and 30 towers, making it one of the largest defensive forts on the Iberian Peninsula.

 In 1217, King Afonso II, with the help of Crusaders traveling from Syria and the Holy Land, conquered it.
 It was then given to the Military Order of Santiago to establish its headquarters.

-Sines - Once a traditional fishing town, Sines has evolved with tourism and industry.
-Today, it is a major port and oil-tanker terminal, crucial to the Portuguese economy.
+Sines - Once a fishing town, Sines has evolved with tourism and industry.
+Today, it is a major port and oil-tanker terminal, vital to the Portuguese economy.

 Overlooking the bay are the ruins of a medieval castle, restored in the 16th century.
-Vasco da Gama (1468-1524), the famous navigator, is believed to have been born here, the son of Sines’ governor general.
-One of the castle towers houses a small museum dedicated to him.
+Vasco da Gama (1468-1524), the son of the governor general of Sines, is believed to have been born here.
+One of the castle towers houses a small museum dedicated to this famous navigator.

-Sines also boasts an intriguing Archaeological Museum, showcasing regional archaeological finds that highlight its ancient occupation.
+Sines also boasts an intriguing Archaeological Museum, showcasing archaeological finds from the region that highlight its ancient occupation.

 Sagres - Although its history dates back to Roman times, Sagres gained prominence in the 15th century.